 Credit unions are different from other financial institutions in many important ways—from the reasons to join, to the safety of your money, to who actually owns the credit union!
-We at United 1st think everyone deserves the chance to join our credit union.
+We at Georgia's Own think everyone deserves the chance to join our credit union.
 But we realize that before you’re willing to commit, you need all the facts.

 So here’s your chance to learn what credit unions are, how they differ from other financial institutions, and why you can trust credit unions.

 A credit union is a democratic, member-owned cooperative.
 So when you join a credit union, you’re more than a member; you’re an owner—and that means you have a say in how your credit union is run.

 A volunteer board of directors, elected by the members, governs a credit union.
 With their vote, each member has a direct impact on the direction of the credit union.
 As part of the democratic process, each credit union holds an annual election where members select candidates for the Board of Directors.
 This is very different from a bank, where stockholders vote according to the number of shares of stock they own.